Special representatives of complexified K\"ahler classes: Motivation and results

-Fix any representative~$\omega$, and let~$B = B(\omega)$ denote the corresponding dHYM representative for~$[B]$ with respect to~$\omega$ (assuming one exists; according to~\cite{GaoChen_Jeq_dHYM, Takahashi_dHYM, DatarPingali_dHYM}, this does not depend on the choice of representative for~$[\omega]$).
+(assuming one exists; according to~\cite{GaoChen_Jeq_dHYM, Takahashi_dHYM, DatarPingali_dHYM}, this does not depend on the choice of representative for~$[\omega]$).
 Let~$\f{h}_0$ denote the Lie algebra of~$\omega$-Hamiltonian holomorphic vector fields on~$X$, i.e. vector fields~$V$ admitting a holomorphy potential~$\varphi(V, \omega)$ with respect to~$\omega$ (as well known,~$\f{h}_0$ does not depend on the choice of K\"ahler metric). \begin{definition} The Futaki invariant for~\eqref{modelEqIntro} is the linear function on~$\f{h}_0$ given by

 Note that~$\m{F}_{[\omega^{\C}]} \in \f{h}^{\vee}_0$ is also a function of the real coupling~$|\gamma|$; we write~$\m{F}_{[\omega^{\C}], |\gamma|}$ when we need to emphasise this.
 Note that we have, by definition,